SAP/terraform-provider-btp/docs/data-sources/subaccount_role_collections.md

 subcategory: ""
 description: |-
   Gets all role collections.
+  Tip:
+  You must be assigned to the admin or viewer role of the subaccount.
 ---

 # btp_subaccount_role_collections (Data Source)

 Gets all role collections.

+__Tip:__
+You must be assigned to the admin or viewer role of the subaccount.

 ## Example Usage